-An individual who suffers through an animal attack will likely struggle with both physical and emotional injuries.
+An individual who suffers from an animal attack will likely struggle with both physical and emotional injuries.
 The physical injuries can be healed through doctor visits or even plastic surgery.
 The emotional scars, however, could take years to heal — if ever.
 As your attorney, it is our goal to fight for your full and fair compensation for the injuries you have sustained from a dog attack.

 Many people are uneasy with the idea of suing a neighbor or friend to recover compensation for a dog attack.
 Let us handle the legality of the situation.
 We will work directly with the insurance carrier to negotiate a beneficial settlement that includes damages for lost wages, medical treatment, and pain and suffering.
 Schedule a free consultation at our offices with our Glendale personal injury lawyer to discuss your unique situation in greater detail.